 It is also very comfortable to wear and light in the hand.
-I am less of a fan of the gold version as I am of the silver finished Empyrean.
-Hopefully, I will get see more of the silver finished one in due course.
+I am less of a fan of the gold version than I am of the silver-finished Empyrean.
+Hopefully, I will get to see more of the silver-finished one in due course.

 Zeppelin & Co.